tbali0524/cgtest/README.md

 ## Issues

 I don't have local dev environment for all the 27 languages Codingame supports.
-Therefore some of the languages default settings are not properly set up.
+Therefore, some of the languages default settings are not properly set up.
 You need to create a section for these languages in the config file.

 If you have experience in how to set up any of the other languages, please send a message, or give a Pull Request (for example with a config file with proper command-line syntax).

-E.g. I have open issues with `c#` and `javascript`.
+* I could not set up local run properly for: `c#`, `f#`, `vb.net`, `clojure`, `objective-c`, `ocaml`, `swift`
+* `javascript` and `typescript` code is run by `node`, however the `readline()` function is missing.
+I don't know how to properly polyfill this locally.
+* Running `bash` script works in WSL or in Linux, but I ran into issues with vanilla Windows.